Gratusfr/moz/README.md

 This script still in progress.
 In the TODO list :

 * Still be "use strict" compatible ;

-* Show figcaption as legend if exist ;

 * More customization ;